tbrosman/hxmath/readme.md

 ('%' chosen due to operator precedence)

-* Shape-compatible with (most of) the existing OpenFL math structures.
-  * Note that the abstracts can no longer be cast from shape-similar structures without copying as of 0.7.0 (see issue #16).
-This is actually faster (especially on statically-typed platforms) due to the way abstracts over typedefs are implemented.
+### Consistency across platforms

+Abstracts allow consistency regardless of which implementation type is used.

+Using OpenFL?
+Add `-D HXMATH_USE_OPENFL_STRUCTURES` to your build parameters and you can use OpenFL math types seamlessly with hxmath.

-Specifically, you can cast both openfl.Vector to a Vector2 without copying, manually construct another Vector2 from FlxPoint (which has a different getter/setter signature for x/y), then use them together:
+For example, since openfl.geom.Point will be the inner type, you can cast to a Vector2 without copying:
 ```haxe
         var pointA = new flixel.util.FlxPoint(3.0, 2.0);
         var pointACast:Vector2 = new Vector2(pointA.x, pointA.y);